-The Healthy Living Grant Program supports communities in building social connections through healthy eating, physical activity, mental health awareness and community building.
+The Healthy Living Grant Program was launched in 2017 to support new and innovative community-driven well-being activities.
+The program supports communities in building social connections through healthy eating, physical activity, mental health awareness and community building.
 Research shows we are more likely to stick with healthy activities if we do them with other people we feel connected to.

 Because St. Louis Park is committed to being a connected and engaged community, the Healthy Living Grant’s purpose is to increase wellbeing through community-driven action.
 Healthy Living Grants support neighborhoods, individuals and organizations that collaborate with members of their communities in the places where they live, learn, work and play.